dgryski/go-perfbook/performance.md

 faster while maintaining correctness, robustness, and clarity."
 -- The Practice of Programming, Kernighan and Pike

+Premature optimization can also hurt you by tying you into certain decisions.
+The optimized code can be harder to modify if requirements change and harder to throw away (sunk-cost falacy) if needed.

 [BitFunnel performance estimation](http://bitfunnel.org/strangeloop) has some numbers that make this trade-off explicit.
 Imagine a hypothetical search engine needing 30,000 machines across multiple data centers.
 These machines